zimfw/git/README.md

 Functions
 ---------

+  * `git-alias-lookup` lists the aliases defined here searching by the given pattern.
   * `git-branch-current` displays the current branch.
   * `git-branch-delete-interactive` asks for confirmation to also delete the upstream remote branch(es).
   * `git-dir` displays the path to the Git directory.
   * `git-ignore-add` adds any arguments to the .gitignore in the project root.
   * `git-root` displays the path to the working tree root.